joe-bell/cva/packages/cva/README.md

 > **Warning**
 >
+> This package is experimental, and not ready for use.
+>
-> This package is experimental, please use `class-variance-authority` until stable.
+> Please use `class-variance-authority` until stable.

 ---